 An annual scholarship carries your name or the name of someone else you choose to honor.
 This sponsorship will improve higher education opportunities for Junior Players’ many college bound students.
 Each $2,500 scholarship can be held in trust for a specific production upon request.

-Sponsor will have the opportunity to meet the participants receiving the scholarship and will have the option of presenting the award to the graduating senior(s) on the selected date of the award presentation.
+• Sponsor will have the opportunity to meet the participants receiving the scholarship and will have the option of presenting the award to the graduating senior(s) on the selected date of the award presentation.

-Half page ad in the correlating production program of the allocated scholarship
+• Sponsor will receive a half page ad in the correlating production program of the allocated scholarship

-Prominent recognition in all print and promotional materials including semi-annual newsletters and after-school and summer print programs
+• Sponsor will receive prominent recognition in all print and promotional materials including semi-annual newsletters and after-school and summer print programs

 Afiah Bey Memorial Kwanzaa Program